protesilaos/prot16/nefelio/hyperterm/README.md

-# EXPERIMENTAL HyperTerm port
+# HyperTerm port

-I just discovered [HyperTerm](https://hyperterm.org/).
-Will run tests to determine best way to port all Prot16 themes.
+This is a preliminary port for [HyperTerm](https://hyperterm.org/).
+As of now, it does not use the entire palette.
+Future tests may change this state of affairs.